 - USAID recognizes that sound development programming relies on strong evidence that enables policymakers and program planners to make decisions, improve practice, and achieve development outcomes.

-- USAID staff review evaluation quality on an ongoing basis and the Agency is in the process of commissioning an external study to assess the current coverage, quality, methods, effectiveness and independence of the Agency’s evaluation, research and analysis efforts.
-In the meantime, there are several studies that have looked at parts of this question over the previous several years.
+- USAID staff also review evaluation quality on an ongoing basis and review the internal Bureau Monitoring, Evaluation and Learning Plans referenced in 2.2 above.
+There are several studies that have looked at parts of this question over the previous several years.
 These include GAO reports, such as Agencies Can Improve the Quality and Dissemination of Program Evaluations; From Evidence to Learning: Recommendations to Improve Foreign Assistance Evaluations; reviews by independent organizations like the Center for Global Development’s Evaluating Evaluations: Assessing the Quality of Aid Agency Evaluations in Global Health – Working Paper 461; and studies commissioned by USAID such as the Meta-Evaluation of Quality and Coverage of USAID Evaluations 2009 – 2012.
 These studies generally show that USAID’s evaluation quality is improving over time with room for continued improvement.

 2.6 Did the agency use rigorous evaluation methods, including random assignment studies, for research and evaluation purposes?

 - USAID uses rigorous evaluation methods, including random control trials (i.e. assignment studies) and quasi-experimental methods for research and evaluation purposes.
-For example, in FY2018, USAID completed 21 impact evaluations, 12 of which used random control trials.
+For example, in FY2019, USAID completed 12impact evaluations, four of which used random control trials.

-- USAID invested $195.6 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing 1% of the agency’s $18.8 billion FY18 budget.
+- USAID invested at least $201.8 million in FY19 and prior year money on a combination of evaluations completed in FY2019, evaluations that are ongoing during FY2019, evaluation technical assistance, and evaluation capacity-building, representing 01.07% of the agency’s $18.8 billion FY19 budget.

 3.2 Did the agency have a budget for evaluation and how much was it?
 (Were there any changes in this budget from the previous fiscal year?)

-- In FY18, USAID operating units reported investing approximately $191 million on evaluations that were completed or ongoing in that fiscal year.
-LER’s budget for evaluation technical assistance and evaluation capacity-building in FY18 was $4.6 million, coming to a total of $195.6 million.
-This represents 1% of the Agency’s $18.8 billion FY18 budget.¹ This total does not include other research, studies, analysis or other data collection that is often used for evaluation, such as USAID’s investment in the Demographic Health Survey or some of the assessments done by third-parties across USAID’s innovation portfolio.
+- In FY19, USAID operating units invested approximately $67.4 million in FY19 and prior year money on 190 evaluations that were completed in that fiscal year.
+Another 180 evaluations were ongoing in FY2019 (many spanning more than one year in duration) with total ongoing evaluation budgets estimated at $127.8 million.
+LER’s budget for evaluation technical assistance and evaluation capacity-building in FY19 was $6.6 million (up from $4.6 million in FY18), coming to a total of $201.8 million.
+This represents 1.07% of the Agency’s $18.8 billion FY19budget.
+This total does not include evaluation capacity building done by other Agency offices or other research, studies, analysis or other data collection that is often used for evaluation, such as USAID’s investment in the Demographic Health Survey or some of the assessments done by third-parties across USAID’s innovation portfolio.
 It also does not include funding by agency sub-components for evaluation technical assistance.